Evaluating Packages Part 2 - Review repository

 Why was the package created

 A popular package is aware of its friendly competition.
-Sometimes a new package is deliberately created in order to work around a specific design philosophy.
+Sometimes a new package is deliberately created in order to work around a specific problem or to introduce new design philosophy.
 This is often stated in the project home page.

 Chalk was partly created because colors extended directly